Allan-CM/Charity-Funding-Prediction/NN Model Report.md

-# Module 21 Report
+# Neural Network Analysis

 ## Overview of the Analysis
-The purpose of this analysis of this analysis was to create a neural networking model to help determine the best applicants for fudning with the best chance of success.
+The purpose of this analysis of this analysis was to create a neural networking model to help determine the best applicants for funding with the best chance of success.

 ## Results

-## Data Preoricessing
+## Data Preprocessing
-    1. What variables are the target(s) for your model?
+    1. Target Variables
         Since we are trying to determine pplicants with the best chance of success the target of my model was IS_SUCCESSFUL which basically determine if the moeny was used effectively.
-    2. What variables are the features for your model?
+    2. Model Features
         --> Affiliated section of idustry (APPLICATION_TYPE)
         --> Goverment organiization classigication (Classificaiton)
         --> Use Case for funding (USE_CASE)